-Here’s all you need to know about Faraday Future’s plans to dethrone Tesla
+Analyst doubts LeEco's capacity to adequately fund Faraday Future

 Even without a production car on the market, Faraday Future is already rivaling some of the biggest names in the industry.
 The company has joined with the Dragon Racing team to compete against Audi, Jaguar, Renault, and Mahindra in the FIA’s burgeoning Formula E series with a brand new race car.

-More: Tesla just took a big step toward its goal of building 500,000 cars annually

 The 1,940-pound racer is capable of hitting 62 mph from a stop in 2.9 seconds, and it goes on to a top speed of 150 mph.
 It generates 270 horsepower, and it boasts a maximum regenerative capacity of 150 kilowatts, powered by the brakes as drivers enter corners and chicanes.
-As of this writing, Faraday Future is seventh overall in the series.
+As of this writing, Faraday Future is in last place in the series with just 19 points.

 Who is behind Faraday Future?

 Faraday Future is backed by Chinese billionaire Jia Yueting and his LeEco tech company, though that source of funding seems threatened.
 In a recent letter to employees, Jia wrote that the company had overextended itself and was running out of cash.
-He said that was due not only to automotive projects, but also the recent effort to launch LeEco’s television and smartphone lines in the U.S. In addition to Faraday Future, LeEco has mulled building cars under its own brand name, and has a partnership with Aston Martin.
+He said that was due not only to automotive projects, but also the recent effort to launch LeEco’s television and smartphone lines in the U.S. In addition to Faraday Future, LeEco has mulled building cars under its own brand name in China.
+It briefly entered in a partnership with Aston Martin to build an all-electric Rapide, but it put an end to the project in a bid to save cash.

-Future Faraday cars will wear a “made in Nevada” label
+Future Faraday cars will wear a ‘made in Nevada’ label

 Faraday Future is in the process of building a 3-million-square-foot, $1.3 billion factory in North Las Vegas, Nevada.
 The brand chose to set up shop in the Silver State after local government officials awarded it $219.5 million in tax incentives.
 If Faraday delivers on its promises, the site could give Nevada’s economy a major boost by employing 4,500 workers.